 I’ve come across a few posts talking about ‘unhealthy INFPs’ it led me to think about the negative sides of being an INFP and leading with an Fi (introverted feeling) cognitive function, and my past experiences.

-A few years back, someone called me selfish.
-At that time, it felt like I’d been cut and I didn’t even know why.
-I didn’t understand- how could I possibly be selfish when I cared so much about what other people thought and felt, how could I be selfish when my intentions were ‘good’?
-It’s only now, looking back after such a long time, that person was probably right.
+A few years back when, someone called me selfish.
+At that time, I didn’t even know why- how could I possibly be ‘selfish’ when I cared so much about what other people thought and felt, how could I be selfish when I loved people so much and my intentions were ‘good’?
+Only now, looking back after years, that person was probably right.
 When you lead with Fi, it’s easy to become very self-absorbed.
-It was a time when I was very alone, when my feelings and thoughts were so extreme I really couldn’t think about anything other than myself and how I felt.
+Back then, it was a time when my feelings and thoughts were so extreme I couldn’t think about anything other than myself and how I felt.

 “Fi isn’t selfish, but Fi-users can be and often are because they get stuck in a continual feed of introversion and analyzing relations based on themselves, getting stuck in an fi-si loop, and that isn’t how healthy Fi is supposed to be used”

-Its not uncommon for INFPs to look to the external world primarily for information that will support their ideas and values, and does not take in enough information about the external world to have a good sense of what’s going on.
-They see nothing but their own perspective, and deal with the world only so far as they need to in order to support their perspective.
-These individuals usually come across as selfish and unrealistic- I get so caught up in myself, so caught up in my own feelings and thoughts and so sure of my own beliefs that I never stopped to look or even consider the outside world.
-My feelings were my fact, my only basis for how I perceived the world, and now I realise just how much I lost touch with reality.
+Its not uncommon for INFPs to not take in enough information about the external world to have a good sense of what’s going on, to see nothing but their own perspective and come across as selfish and unrealistic- I get so caught up in myself, so caught up in my own feelings and thoughts and I am so sure of my beliefs that I never stopped to look or consider the outside world.
+My feelings were my only facts, only basis for how I perceived the world, and now I realize just how much I lost touch with reality.

 When one looks at life through the lens of a magnifying glass, everything looms larger but less is seen.
 She can lose a realistic sense of proportion about the situation and herself more and more.
 Without the help of Extraverted Intuition, she can’t see the possibilities that remain to her.
 Hope fades.
 Without the aid of Extraverted Thinking, she can’t find practical ways to deal with what troubles her and may overreact, making matters worse, or she might fail to act at all.
 Her faith in herself shrinks as a sense of powerlessness overwhelms her.
 Yet her discouragement is based on illusions born of her lost perspective and balance.